langfordG/react-chord-diagram/README.md

 - type: `number`

-Width of the diagram.
+Width of the diagram in pixels.

 ### height

 - type: `number`

-Height of the diagram.
+Height of the diagram in pixels.

 ### style